-‘The Office’ Premiered 12 Years Ago–Where Is the Dunder Mifflin Team Now ?
+‘The Office’ Premiered 12 Years Ago — Where Is The Dunder Mifflin Team Now?

 John Krasinski portrayed the lovesick Jim Halpert.
 His flirtation with office secretary Pam Beasley turned into the ultimate office romance, from unrequited love to happily ever after.

-Even before The Office finished its run, the father of two did a lot of voice work for such companies as Esurance and Carnival Cruise Lines, as well starred in such movies as Away We Go.
-It was just announced that John Krasinski and his wife Emily Blunt are working together on a film entitled A Quiet Place.
+Even before The Office finished its run, the father of two did a lot of voice work for such companies as Esurance and Carnival Cruise Lines, as well as starred in such movies as Away We Go.
+It was just announced that John Krasinski and his wife Emily Blunt are working together on a film titled A Quiet Place.
 Variety reports that he is going to both write and direct the movie.

-Jenna Fischer portrayed girl next door, Pam Beasley Halpert in The Office.
-She started out the show the shy secretary and turned into a confident woman.
+Jenna Fischer portrayed girl-next-door Pam Beasley Halpert in The Office.
+She started out the show as the shy secretary and turned into a confident woman.

 One good piece of news is that Pam can return to Chili’s after being banned from the restaurant in the second season when she brought in her own drinks and caused a bit of a ruckus.
-Kelli Valade, the President of Chili’s made it official.
+Kelli Valade, the president of Chili’s, made it official.

 “After reviewing the good conduct of Pam, I have decided to lift the now 11-year ban.
-Pam is an inspiration to many and we welcome her with open arms.”‘
+Pam is an inspiration to many and we welcome her with open arms.”

 Should I try to go in? pic.twitter.com/HDpPqzA0by